junaidsyed-1/JS/week-2-JavaScript Foundations/README.md

         - remove duplicates
         - reverse array (without .reverse)

+- Day-03 Loops + Logical Thinking
+    - Topics
+        - for
+        - while
+        - for...of
+        - Breaking/continuing loops

 ## Day-01
 - Function Declarations VS Expressions
     - Function Declaration: is when we declare a function with syntax: function getValue(){}.